-On February 16th, 2017, TransCanada filed an application with the Nebraska Public Service Commission (PSC) seeking approval for the KXL route through the State.
-Going through the PSC process is the clearest path to achieving route certainty for the KXL project in Nebraska.
+On February 16th, 2017, TC Energy filed an application with the Nebraska Public Service Commission (PSC) seeking approval for the Keystone XL route through the State.

-Below are some commonly asked questions about the PSC process and the proposed route:
+Below are some commonly asked questions about the PSC process and the route:

-The Preferred Route is 275.2 miles long and would start at the Nebraska-South Dakota border in Keya Paha County, Nebraska and terminate at Steele City in Jefferson County, Nebraska.
-The Preferred Route passes through Keya Paha, Boyd, Holt, Antelope, Boone, Nance, Merrick, Polk, York, Fillmore, Saline, and Jefferson counties.
-Learn more about the KXL route.
+The Keystone XL Alternative Mainline Route is 280.5 miles long and would start at the Nebraska-South Dakota border in Keya Paha County, Nebraska and terminate at Steele City in Jefferson County, Nebraska.
+The route passes through Keya Paha, Boyd, Holt, Antelope, Madison, Stanton, Platte, Colfax, Butler, Seward, Saline, and Jefferson counties.
+Learn more about the Keystone XL route.

 Does the route still cross the Sandhills?

 No, the route does not traverse the Sandhills.